 Out of all the available options, Recoverit Data Recovery for Mac by Wondershare is one of the most reliable and well-functioning recovery tools.
 It doesn't matter if your Mac is functioning or not, it can recover your data under all scenarios.

-It runs on macOS 10.9 and all the later versions like macOS 10.15.
+It runs on macOS 10.10 ~ macOS 11.
 Since the tool requires no prior data recovery experience, you can follow a click-through process to get your data back.

 Firstly, make sure that you have the Recoverit Data Recovery application installed on your system.
 If not, visit its official website, download the setup file, and install it.
 Once it is done, follow these basic steps to do Mac Sierra recovery.